Mom's Cancer: Characters and story

 Aside from the main characters, there are several secondary characters who appear several times, most notably the author's stepfather and his mother's head doctor.

-A reviewer described the story as "not a discussion about the science of cancer, [and] not a guidebook to the troubles one may face with this disease... through this graphic novel, Fies simply tries to make sense of and document the reality of the course of his mother’s illness and how it affected his family... he simply tells the reader how it is, how he felt, and how it happened...
-Mixed messages from different doctors contradict and confound one another.
-As Fies’ mother struggles (and to an extent, fails) to understand her illness she is made to feel less than by providers who belittle her concerns or simply put on a big smile.
-The pain, fear, and anguish that patients face once they leave the hospital is brought to the forefront throughout the book."
+A reviewer described the story as...

 Format

 The story is divided into chapters, each one containing several multipanel pages.
 Although the webcomic is mostly presented in black and white, several chapters are done in full or partial color, primarily for effect or when color helps the understanding of the ideas that are presented.
 In total, there are thirty-three chapters, including an epilogue.

 The comic was originally published Mom's Cancer on its own website.
-The comic is no longer hosted there, but appears in full on GoComics.
-The webcomic was published as a graphic novel by Harry N. Abrams Inc. in March 2006.
+The comic is no longer hosted there, but later appeared in full on GoComics.
+The webcomic was published as a graphic novel by Harry N. Abrams in March 2006.

 Reception

 Awards

 Mom's Cancer was the first webcomic to receive an Eisner Award.
 Fies won in 2005 under the newly-created category "Best Digital Comic".
 Fies also won a Harvey Award, in the Best New Talent category, for Mom's Cancer, as well as the Lulu Blooker Prize in its Comics category.
 The German edition of the graphic novel received the Deutscher Jugendliteraturpreis (German Youth Literature Prize) in the Non-Fiction category.
 Mom's Cancer was also nominated for a Quill Award and two further Eisner Awards.